Norovirus: Two children test positive in Kerala

 Two school students in Kerala’s Thiruvananthapuram have tested positive for norovirus, the Kerala government said on Sunday, The Indian Express reported.

 Norovirus can spread from one infected person to another or through contact with contaminated surfaces or food, according to the United States’ Centers for Disease Control and Prevention.
-The most common mode of transmission is through contaminated food or water.

 It causes diarrhoea, vomiting, stomach pain and gastrointestinal problems.
 The virus is highly contagious, according to the CDC.